groepl/Obsidian-Templates/README.md

 ### Obsidian Plugin Options
 - [Banners](https://github.com/noatpad/obsidian-banners) - Adds banner images to your notes.
+- [Better Word Count](https://github.com/lukeleppan/better-word-count) - When you select text, it will count the selected words instead of the whole document.
 - [Auto Link Title](https://github.com/zolrath/obsidian-auto-link-title) - Fetches the webpage to extract link titles when they're pasted, creating a markdown link with the correct title set.
 - [Table-to-CSV-Exporter](https://github.com/metawops/obsidian-table-to-csv-export) -  Exports table data from reading mode into a CSV file.